 Holistic approaches to health and wellness are becoming increasingly popular, and it seems no stone has been left unturned.
 From organic superfoods to natural skincare products, folks far and wide are looking for a cleaner approach to the particulars of daily life.
 This even includes the products they choose to clean and purify the air around them.
-In lieu of harsh (and potentially hazards) chemicals, many are opting for air-purifying essential oils to freshen their airspace.
+In lieu of harsh (and potentially hazardous) chemicals, many are opting for air-purifying essential oils to freshen their airspace.

 However, the problem is there are more than 90 types of essential oils.
 Each one has its own smell, health benefits, and even drawbacks.
 So when you’re looking to clean and deodorize the air around you, the myriad options can be pretty confusing.
 To help clear things up, here are a few you may want to try.